 MAZENOD: The site of Moshoeshoe I International Airport, which opened in 1985, Mazenod takes its name from Eugene de Mazenod, founder of the Oblates of Mary Immaculate.
 Mazenod is major centre of Catholicism in Lesotho, with educational institutions, a printing works and a conference centre.
 Because of its proximity to Maseru and network of tarred roads, it also has one of the most rapid population growth rates in the country.

-BOTHA-BOTHE: Situated about 125 kilometres from Maseru in northern Lesotho, this is the country’s second-largest town.
+BOTHA-BOTHE: Situated about 125 kilometres from Maseru in northern Lesotho, this is one of the country’s larger towns with a population of 35 108 at the time of the 2016 census.
 It was first settled in the 1800s by King Moshoeshoe the Great, who made the flat-topped sandstone plateau of Botha-Bothe Mountain his stronghold up until 1824.
 Botha-Bothe means ‘The Place of Lying Down’, as it was here that Moshoeshoe and his people sought refuge from the widespread chaos and warfare of the ‘Lifaqane’.

 The colonial history of Botha-Bothe dates to 1884 when it was set up as a government sub-district to enable the local Basotho to pay their taxes.
 These days this bustling town with its magnificent mountain backdrop is a tourism hub, boasting community and administrative buildings, a hotel and market place, as well as a mosque for its sizeable Indian population.
-The Lesotho Tourism Development Corporation in conjunction with Action Lesotho has assisted in the development of a monthly fleamarket showcasing the district’s arts and crafts.
 There are well-preserved dinosaur footprints to be found close to the town in the caves at Sekubu.

-MORIJA: Named after the biblical Mount Moriah, this quaint town lies about 45 kilometres to the south of Maseru at the foot of the Makhoarane Plateau.
-It is the site of the earliest mission in Lesotho, having been founded in 1833 by French Protestant missionaries at the invitation of King Moshoeshoe the Great.
+MORIJA: Morija was the site of the first French Protestant mission in Lesotho, founded in 1833 by French Protestant missionaries at the invitation of King Moshoeshoe the Great.
+Named after the biblical Mount Moriah, this quaint town lies about 45 kilometres to the south of Maseru at the foot of the Makhoarane Plateau.
 An important historical and cultural centre, Morija houses Lesotho’s national museum as well as the oldest building in the country, Maeder House (1843).
-The impressive Lesotho Evangelical Church built in the mid-19th century was constructed from over 130 000 handmade bricks.
+The impressive Lesotho Evangelical Church built in the mid-19th Century was constructed from over 130 000 handmade bricks.